 Including PFOA, PFOS PFHxS, and PFHxA

-PFCs are a class of chemicals used to repel oil and water from clothing, carpeting, furniture, food packaging, and non-stick surfaces on cookware.
+PFAS are a class of synthetic chemicals used to repel oil and water from clothing, carpeting, furniture, food packaging, and non-stick surfaces on cookware.
 These likely human carcinogens are known to contaminate our products, food, and water.

 Potential health effects include: